 WATCH: Elaine Welteroth on Cicely Tyson: She "Spoke to My Soul"

-The Talk's newest co-host Elaine Welteroth recalls meeting with the late actress Cicely Tyson.
-On Monday, the co-host discussed interacting with her at a Vanity Fair Oscar party and how the two talked about Tyson's life.
+The Talk's newest co-host, Elaine Welteroth, recalls meeting with the late actress Cicely Tyson.
+On Monday, Welteroth discussed interacting with her at a Vanity Fair Oscar party and how the two talked about Tyson's life.
 Tyson passed away on January 28 at the age of 96.

 A reflective Welteroth stated,